 In other cases, people may avoid taking metformin because it is contraindicated (not advised) to take with many other common prescription drugs.
 (Here is an overview of the drugs that may interact with metformin.)

-Sometimes it’s impossible to stop taking another medicine that negatively interacts with metformin, and therefore, a substitute is necessary.
+Sometimes, it’s impossible to stop taking another medicine that negatively interacts with metformin, and a substitute is necessary.

 Ineffectiveness

 And for some people, metformin simply is not effective.
 It does not help everyone better manage their blood sugars, lower their HbA1c levels (a measure of glucose control over the previous 2 to 3 months), or lose weight.
-In fact, some people even gain weight when taking metformin.
+Some people even gain weight when taking metformin.

 Insurance or lifestyle considerations